 Some other of Gav’s Kitchen Cake Recipes

 At the end of this blogpost you will find some links to some other cake recipes that are in some ways similar, and yet different.
-My moist lemon pound cake is also a lemony tasting cake, but a lot more so than this one as the sweetened lemon juice is absorbed into the cake at the end.
+My moist lemon pound cake is also a lemony tasting cake, but a lot more so than this one, as the sweetened lemon juice is absorbed into the cake at the end.

-My butter sponge cake recipe is also a tasty light sponge cake but with more a vanilla taste than lemon and is raised with baking powder, rather than self-raising flour, as in this recipe.
+My butter sponge cake recipe is also a tasty light sponge cake but with more of a vanilla taste than lemon and is raised with baking powder, rather than self-raising flour, as in this recipe.

 And my Brazilian Banana Cake recipe is a bit heavier type of cake with the unmistakable taste of bananas.

 Madeira cake in a Round or loaf tin?

 Well really you can make this cake in a round or a loaf, it is up to you.
 These quantities were put into a 10 inch round cake tin, but would also fit into a loaf tin.
 I like to use the round cake tin as it gives you more options to cut the cake.

 In this recipe, I used a mix of self-raising flour and a small amount of plain flour (which I needed to use up).
 The combination worked well and the self-raising flour made sure the cake rose sufficiently.